As the days get shorter and the temperatures drop, there are some important things to remember as you head outside to ride

 Whether you’re hitting the road or tackling the trails, there are a few important things to remember to stay safe and optimize your performance as the cooler weather approaches.

 Staying warm while cycling can be a challenge.
 You want to make sure you have the right gear for each occasion.

 Having multiple layers is always a good starting point as each layer will help trap in heat to help you stay warm.
 Having multiple layers also allows you take one off as you get warmed-up or as the temperatures warm-up throughout your ride.

-Other essentials to keeping warm include:
+Other essentials for keeping warm include:

-- wind and waterproof gloves
+- Wind and waterproof gloves

-- a thin, tight fitting hat to go under your helmet
+- A thin, tight-fitting hat to go under your helmet

-- toe covers or full on shoe covers
+- Toe covers or shoe covers

-- leg warmers and/or long sleeved cycling bibs
+- Leg warmers and/or long-sleeved cycling bibs

 As the daylight hours dwindle, it’s important to have adequate lights and high-visibility gear to help keep you safe.

 Lights on the front and back of the bike that feature bright high-visibility lights are best.
 This will help you be seen both on the road or on the trails.

 Having reflective gear can also enhance your own visibility while biking in the dark.
 Whether it’s a jacket that has reflective features built into it or simply throwing on a bright and reflective vest over your other gear, this will ensure you’re seen by cars and other bikers.

 Despite the cooler temperatures, it’s important to continue to fuel your body properly and stay hydrated.